Wildlife and History at Waterberg Plateau National Park

 • The Waterberg Plateau was declared a National Monument in 1956, the first human inhabitants being the San people who left rock engravings believed to be several thousand years old.

 • Rare rhino, roan and sable antelope were moved here in an attempt to start viable breeding herds.
-The remarkable Verreaux Eagles (Black Eagles) and Namibia’s only colony of Cape Vultures breed here.
+The remarkable Verreaux Eagles (Black Eagles) and Namibia’s only colony of Cape Vultures breed in the Waterberg Plateau Park.

 • The plateau of the Waterberg rises about 200 m above the surrounding area.
 As the top layers consist of porous rock, precipitation seeps through the rocks and lush vegetation grows at the foot of the mountain.